robmarkcole/HASS-amazon-rekognition/README.md

 # HASS-amazon-rekognition
-Object and label detection with [Amazon Rekognition](https://aws.amazon.com/rekognition/).
+Object detection with [Amazon Rekognition](https://aws.amazon.com/rekognition/).
 By default the state of the sensor is the number of people detected in the image.

 **Pricing:** As part of the [AWS Free Tier](https://aws.amazon.com/rekognition/pricing/), you can get started with Amazon Rekognition Image for free.
 Upon sign-up, new Amazon Rekognition customers can analyze 5,000 images per month for the first 12 months.
 After that price is around $1 for 1000 images.